 John Tatom, DePaul University, "Stock Prices, Inflation, and Monetary Policy"

-William T. Gavin, Vice President & Research Coordinator, and Rachel J. Mandal, Research Analyst, both at the Federal Reserve Bank of St. Louis "Anticipating Monetary Policy With the Federal Reserve's Beige Book: Re-specifying the Taylor Rule"
+William T. Gavin, Vice President & Research Coordinator, and Rachel J. Mandal, Research Analyst, Federal Reserve Bank of St. Louis, "Anticipating Monetary Policy With the Federal Reserve's Beige Book: Re-specifying the Taylor Rule"

 Azhar Iqbal and Sam Bullard, CBE, Wells Fargo, "Estimating the Economic Cost of the COVID-19 Pandemic"